Safely Cleaning High Places

-Fortunately, pressure washers have made cleaning high places like this easier and safer than ever.
+Fortunately, pressure washers have made cleaning hard-to-reach places like this easier and safer than ever.

-As you work down the house, simultaneously back up or switch to a lower pressure spray-pattern when you're half-way down.
-The high pressure used to reach second stories can damage siding.
+As you work downward toward the foundation of the house, simultaneously back away or switch to a lower pressure spray-pattern when you're half-way down.
+The high pressure used to reach second stories can damage siding at closer ranges.

-If some upper level spots are a little stubborn, consider getting a telescoping wand.
-These fiberglass or aluminum extension poles can extend your spray gun from 12 to 24 feet.
+These fiberglass or aluminum extension poles can extend your spray gun by 12 to 24 feet without losing much pressure.

 Without the telescoping wand, pressure diminishes as it climbs.
 The telescoping wand maintains the pressure much longer, resulting in a stronger, more concentrated spray for hard-to-reach places.